 The common name for flowering maple houseplant refers to the similarly shaped leaf of the maple tree; however, Abutilon striatum is not actually related to the maple tree family.
-Flowering maple belongs to the mallow family (Malvaceae), of which includes mallows, hollyhocks, cotton, hibiscus, okra and rose of Sharon.
-Abutilon flowering maple is also sometimes referred to as the Indian mallow and parlor maple.
+Flowering maple belongs to the mallow family (Malvaceae), which includes mallows, hollyhocks, cotton, hibiscus, okra and rose of Sharon.
+Abutilon flowering maple is also sometimes referred to as the Indian mallow or parlor maple.

 This plant is indigenous to southern Brazil and also commonly found throughout the South and Central Americas.
 Shrub-like in appearance, the flowering maple houseplant also has blooms similar in shape to hibiscus flowers.
 The flowering maple is striking enough to make a lovely specimen plant in the garden or in a container and will bloom from June through October.